 The Art and Craft of Photography

 Photography is a wonderful way of focusing your mind on the amazing world around us.
-The art and craft of photography transforms your vision of the world into the images you share with others to invoke an emotion, a feeling or simple pleasure.
+The art and craft of photography transforms your vision into the images you share with others to invoke an emotion, a feeling or simple pleasure.
 My goal as a photographer is to express my interpretation of the world in art that meets this objective.

 From former President, Eastside Camera Club